 By Chef Kevin Rathbun of Rathbun’s restaurant in Atlanta, Ga.

-- For habanero butter, stir together butter, 2 tablespoons cilantro, and the chile in small bowl until well combined.
+- For habanero butter, stir together 1/2 cup butter, 2 tablespoons cilantro, and the chile In small bowl until well combined.
+The natural oils in chiles can burn your skin and eyes.
+When working with chiles, wear plastic gloves or sandwich bags over your hands to protect your skin, and be sure not to touch your eyes.
+Afterwards, wash your hands in soapy water.
 Transfer the butter mixture to a piece of plastic wrap.
 Using the plastic wrap, form a 3-inch log.
 Wrap; place in freezer about 15 minutes or until firm enough to slice.

 - For pork medallions, cut each pork tenderloin into four 3-ounce pieces.
 Place four of the pork pieces between two large pieces of plastic wrap.
 Using the flat side of a meat mallet, pound each to 1/4-inch thickness.
 Repeat two more times with remaining pork pieces.
 Cover and refrigerate pork medallions while preparing rub.

 - For cilantro-sugar rub, place 1/4 cup cilantro, the brown sugar, oil, garlic, salt and paprika in food processor container.
 Cover and process for 1 minute.
 Rub or spread about 1/2 tsp of rub mixture on each side of each pork medallion.